Teddy Taylor

 Sir Edward MacMillan Taylor (18 April 1937 – 20 September 2017), known as Teddy Taylor, was a British Conservative Party politician who was a Member of Parliament (MP) for forty years, from 1964 to 1979 for Glasgow Cathcart and from 1980 to 2005 for Southend East.

 He professed Euroscepticism all his life and was a leading member and vice-president of the Conservative Monday Club.

 Early life and career

 Taylor was born in Glasgow.
 After being educated at the High School of Glasgow and the University of Glasgow, which he attended with future Labour leader John Smith, he worked as a journalist on the Glasgow Herald and served on Glasgow City Council from 1960.
-He fought Glasgow Springburn at the 1959 general election, but he lost to Labour's John Forman.
+After leaving the Herald he was for five years Industrial Relations Officer with the Clyde Shipbuilders' Association.
+He fought Glasgow Springburn at the 1959 general election, but lost to Labour's John Forman.